Outlines issues associated with HIV disclosure, including an overview of laws in all Australian states and territories.

 Explains common questions about HIV criminalisation laws in the UK.

 Includes guidance for community members explaining ‘Investigation Guidance relating to the Criminal Transmission of HIV’ for police forces in England, Wales and Northern Ireland.

 Provides advice on HIV disclosure laws and what to do if a person is accused, includes HIV Disclosure Acknowledgement Statement.

 Palm card by the Positive Justice Project outlining basic information about HIV criminalisation, how to protect yourself from possible prosecution, and what to do if arrested.

 Contains numerous criminalisation documents (also listed separately on this site), including Ten things anyone can do to help end HIV criminalization, How a Bill becomes a law, State-level legislative advocacy cheat sheet, How to talk about HIV criminalization with elected officials, media and others.

-Contains key points about HIV criminalisation in the U.S..
+Factsheet by the Center for HIV Law and Policy outlining key points about HIV criminalisation in the U.S.